Have you ever heard of minimalist money? How about financial minimalism or financial minimalists?

 2 – Reduce the Number of Bank Accounts You Manage

 Next, reduce the number of bank accounts you maintain.
 Some people like to manage their savings goals by using various accounts.

 I understand this desire, but it can complicate things.
+To simplify matters, use minimalist banking to maintain fewer bank accounts.
 My husband and I choose to dump our money into one savings account rather than divvy the money up for specific financial goals.